AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ## Storage

 In our existing table we will create new items to store statistics alongside the comments.
-They are added with partition key `PRODUCT#<idenfitier>`.
+As the new items will represent aggregated statistics from comments relating to a `PRODUCT`, they are added with partition key `PRODUCT#<idenfitier>`.

 The table sort key will store a coded description of what the _statistics_ item represents. `S#<language>` with an item for each applicable language.
 The total across all languages will be stored with sort key `S`.
 The item has `count_*` attributes containing a count for each applicable rating.